 API stands for Application Programming Interface.
 They are used as a connection between computers and computer programs.

-This way, APIs can expose some of an application´s inner data and funcionality to be used by developers in software integrations.
+This way, APIs can expose some of an application´s inner data and functionality to be used by developers in software integrations.

-A basic API example could be a weather app in a phone.
+A basic API example could be a weather app on a phone.
 This API connects the phone app and the meteorological site that exposes part of its database.
-When the phone app asks for data, the API interacts with the weather site, retrieves it and provides the information to the phone app.
+When the phone app asks for data, the API interacts with the weather site, retrieves it, and provides the information to the phone app.

 Difference Between APIs and Web Services

 The main difference between an API and a web service is that a web service is exclusively built to connect applications over a network.
 A resource that is available usually on the internet.